jamesabbott/SCaMP/README.md

 `chr1    Homo sapiens            9606`

-This example has no strain defined, so this field is simply left blank
+In this example there is no strain defined, so this field is simply left blank

 ###Building Databases